As of 2013 you must be certified as an instructor through an accredited process before becoming a Texas License to Carry (LTC) instructor.

 Print out and fill in the LTC-90, Instructor Certification Application.
 The form is available on the DPS Handgun Licensing Downloadable Forms page.
 Mail to Department of Public Safety:

 Texas Department of Public Safety

 PO Box 15888

 Austin, TX 78773-0001

 Once you have completed the application process, Texas DPS will send you information about the training class for new instructors.

 Please note: If you are from outside Texas you may qualify to be an instructor.
 However, Texas law requires you to give the training course within Texas for it to be valid.

 You may use your instructor rating as a substitute for the training required to obtain a Texas Handgun License, but you are not required to get a LTC to be an instructor.

 For more information, visit DPS’s Frequently Asked Questions page.

-Remember, you are eligible for membership in TCHA.
+Remember, you are eligible for membership in TxHGA.
 We look forward to welcoming you.